-Polarized Lenses: Polarized lenses are used in sunglasses to reduce bright sunlight glare and provide superior outdoor contrast.
-They have less than half the glare of regular tinted lenses and include scratch resistant coating and ultraviolet protection.
+They have less than half the glare of regular tinted lenses.
+This includes scratch-resistant coating and ultraviolet protection.

-Lens Tinting: Lens tinting is an available option that can be applied to many lens materials in an array of colors.
-Lens tinting can reduce glare or can be used to enhance appearance.
+Lens tinting is an available option that can be applied to many lens materials in several different colors.
+Lens tinting can reduce glare or can also enhance appearance.

-Mirror Coating: A mirror coating is applied to sunglasses to add extra protection from sun glare and make the lens look like a mirror.
-Mirror coatings are offered in many colors.
+A mirror coating is applied to sunglasses to add extra protection from sun glare.
+This makes the lens resemble a mirror.
+These coatings are also available in many colors.